 It’s not always good to stay in the same spot for blogging because it can make you feel mentally and physically imprisoned.

 Personally, I never like working in the same place for long periods of time so I’m constantly looking for new locations to work on my blog.
+I like working at cafes, or even outside when it’s nice out.

 By roaming around with your laptop, you might even find your new favorite spot to blog!